 A date for withdrawal should be the last day of the month, and withdrawal midway through the month is not permitted.
-Students who wish to withdraw must collect an Application for Withdrawal from Kyoumu and obtain comments from the supervisors, and submit the application to the president (via Kyoumu) no later than one month before the proposed start of the withdrawal.
+Students who wish to withdraw must collect an Application for Withdrawal from Kyoumu and obtain comments from the supervisors, and submit the application to Kyoumu no later than one month before the proposed start of the withdrawal.